mike711028/Intro_to_Cpp/25_Introducing Encapsulation.md

 #include <iostream>
 class rectangle
 {
+	// "public" means you can use these from outside of the class, like main function
 	public:
 	int width;
 	int height;

-	// member function can directly operate variables in this class
+	// "member function" can directly operate variables in this class
 	// don't need input coz the variables are already in class int compute_area()
 	{